Home | About me | Contact | Privacy

 (Photo by Deutsche Bahn)

-Germans are known to gripe about just about everything, but take their complaints about trains with a bit of a grain of salt.
-Germany easily has one of the world's largest and most efficient passenger rail systems.
-In fact, Germany has the largest rail system in Europe.
-There aren't many places of signficance that it doesn't get to, and the trip will generally be comfortable and, with planning, economical.
-While there certainly are problems that need attention, train service in Germany on the whole is quite good.
-Europe in general has a high utilization of trains, and Germany is especially reliant on them.
-After the automobile, rail is by far the most common means of transportation as evidenced by the fact that three of Europe's five busiest stations and eleven of Europe's 20 busiest stations are in Germany.
+That said, train service in Germany on the whole is still quite good.
+There aren't many places of significance that you can't reach, and the trip will generally be comfortable and, with planning, economical.
+Europe in general has a high utilization of trains, and Germany is especially reliant on them, with over 5.4 million people a day using trains.
+After the automobile, rail is by far the most common means of transportation as evidenced by the fact that three of Europe's five busiest stations — and 11 of the top 20 — are in Germany.

-Although there are a few independent rail services, the 800 pound gorilla of rail transport in Germany is the Deutsche Bahn (DB, or GermanRail), also known colloquially as "Die Bahn", and so this page focuses mostly on DB services.
+Although there are several independent rail services, the 800 pound gorilla of rail transport in Germany is the Deutsche Bahn (DB, or GermanRail), also known colloquially as "Die Bahn", and so this page focuses mostly on DB services.
 Over 7 million people a day use the DB's 29,000 trains serving over 5,500 stations along 33,300 km of track.

 The Deutsche Bahn was formerly a government monopoly created from the old West German Deutsche Bundesbahn (German Federal Railways) and East German Reichsbahn (Imperial Railways), but it is now completely privatized (although it is still owned entirely by the government), with the different business components (passenger services, cargo, and infrastructure) each spun-off to its own subsidiary.
 Connections between the former eastern and western halves of the country have been upgraded and expanded, and nearly all of the roadbed in the eastern part of the nation has now either been upgraded or junked.